Skip to main content

 Vector tiles introduction

-Vector tiles make huge maps fast while offering full design flexibility.
-The vector tile format is the vector data equivalent of raster image tiles for web mapping, with the strengths of tiling: optimized for caching, scaling, and serving map imagery rapidly.
+A Vector tile is the vector data equivalent of raster image tiles for web mapping.
+Vector tiles contain all the strengths of tiling: optimized for caching, scaling, and serving map imagery rapidly, allowing you to make huge maps quickly while offering full design flexibility.

 This guide describes how vector tiles work in web maps.